-- The property tax levied for collection in 2018 to service the District's debt is 1.212 mills, and the mill levy to support operations is 1.00 mills.
-These levies were assessed on all taxable properties within the District's boundaries located in both Pitkin and Eagle Counties. - In total, the District's overall net position increased \$369,825 from the previous fiscal year.
+- The property tax levied for collection in 2020 to service the District's debt is 1.063 mills, and the mill levy to support operations is 2.95 mills.
+These levies were assessed on all taxable properties within the District's boundaries located in both Pitkin and Eagle Counties. - In total, the District's overall net position increased \$931,133 from the previous fiscal year.
 This increase is primarily due to a surplus of property taxes collected over expenses incurred in providing services to the District's constituents.
-This surplus was primarily used to pay principal on the District's outstanding bond obligations. - Traditionally the District's focus has been on providing recreational facilities rather than programs.
-During 2012 through 2018 the District has increased focus on recreation programs to add another revenue source.
+This surplus was primarily used to pay principal on the District's outstanding bond obligations and added to fund balance to fund future maintenance and replacement. - Traditionally the District's focus has been on providing recreational facilities rather than programs.
+During 2012 through 2020 the District has increased focus on recreation programs to add another revenue source.
 Other general revenues which include taxes, grants and interest make up substantially the remainder of the District's revenues and have been used to fund the cost of operating the facilities and to pay the District's debt service.